dfeng/notes/text-recognition.md

 	- the lower-case lies in the bottom, making it in theory even easier to distinguish

  - abcdefghijklmnopqrstuvwxyz
-	 - one can break lower-case down into "short" and "full"
+	 - one can break lower-case down further
 		 - acemnorsuvwxz
 		 - bdfghijklpqty
 			 - bdfhiklt